paperbenni/paperbenni.github.io/content/posts/wishlist-2.md

 I do not know if this is technically even possible, or if this is a neovim issue, but it is annoying.

+## Mini.pairs

+Give me a keybind to jump outside of the pair.
+Give me the ability to disable the plugin in specific file types or buffers.

 # yazi